Roy Cormier: Beastie Boys

-Company productions, keepin' it on the smooth generally.

-All the regular and uh, you know, with the coconut lotion and all, it's lovely.

-It's uh, you know, nothin' but love for you baby."

 Then, three years later Cormier was again mentioned when Beastie Boys featured his name in their hit single "Body Movin'" off their 1998 Grammy award winning album Hello Nasty with the lyrics, “Puttin’ bodies in motion ‘cause I got the notion / Like Roy Cormier with the coconut lotion.”

 Pallas Records

 As the former Co-President of the independent label, Pallas Records, Cormier helped launch the influential rap group Crucial Conflict with his friend and associate, Fab 5 Freddy.
 Cormier has gone on to sell over one million records with Crucial Conflict.